pauldahacker/libft/README.md

 • strdup

-_2) Implementation of other useful functions not included in the libc:_
+_2) Implementation of other useful functions not included in the libc_

 • substr